Skip to content

 Queue #7

-e.g., Data Platform backend administrator login, updating various caches, releasing message aggregation pools, etc.
+e.g., Data Platform backend admin login, updating various caches, releasing message aggregation pools, etc.

-2 Scale when the total number of monitors is large
+2 Scale when having a large number of monitors

 worker-8